Hillarys Blinds

 Hillarys is a manufacturer and retailer of made-to-measure window blinds, window shutters, curtains, and awnings.
-It sells via a network of approximately 1200 self-employed advisers across Great Britain and Ireland.
+It sells via a network of self-employed advisers across Great Britain and Ireland.
 The company’s head office is in Nottingham, England, while manufacturing facilities are located in Nottingham and Washington, Tyne and Wear.
-Approximately 1500 people are employed by the company in roles including sales and marketing, ICT, customer services, manufacturing, warehousing and distribution.

 History

 Early history

 The company was established in 1971 by Tony Hillary.
 He originally made blinds in a converted garage at his home in Nottingham.
 As well as selling and fitting the blinds, Tony Hillary looked after advertising and manufacturing.
 Initially only two products Venetian blinds and vertical blinds were available.
 In 1974, roller blinds were introduced to the range.

 The company grew steadily over the following years and in 1978 production moved to a factory, where 100 people were employed.
 Four shops were opened in Nottingham, Leicester, Workington and Spennymoor.

 In 1982, a second factory opened in Washington, Tyne and Wear, making blinds for customers in the north of England and Scotland.
 1000 blinds per week were now being produced and sold.

 During the 1980s, Austrian and festoon blinds were added to the range of products.
 These were discontinued in the early 1990s.
 Curtains were also introduced – they remained in the range for 20 years before being discontinued.

 In 1985, a new factory and head office opened in Nottingham.
 The following year, company sales reached £10million a year.
 By 1990, 5000 blinds were being made each week.

 During the 1990s, more shops opened throughout the UK, bringing the total number of outlets to 18.
 The Hillarys product range increased again with the introduction of roman blinds and wooden blinds.
 Pleated blinds were also launched, reflecting the increased popularity of conservatories.
 Awnings for the outside of the home were added to the range in 1996.